 That then poses a bit of a problem when it comes to recycling through the ‘concept’ and ‘planning’ phases on new projects as we tend to then start from scratch each and every time.
 How often do you waste valuable time searching for and then trying to understand the context of a previous project?

-Many organizations are undergoing a ‘digital transformation.’
-Rethinking the way expertise and competencies could be captured and reused for the betterment of the organization and the projects they take on.
+Many organizations are undergoing a ‘digital transformation,’ rethinking the way expertise and competencies could be captured and reused for the betterment of the organization and the projects they take on.
 The organizations that will come out ahead will find a pragmatic approach to applying new technologies in support of their digital initiatives.

-- Project Cost estimates – typically deliverable and quantity-based
+- Project cost estimates.
+Typically, deliverable and quantity-based

-- Project risk registers – useful for tracking common project bottlenecks and problem areas
+- Project risk registers.
+Useful for tracking common project bottlenecks and problem areas

-- Productivity rate tables – ideal for building up detailed plans based on quantities, rates and crew sizes.
+- Productivity rate tables.
+Ideal for building up detailed plans based on quantities, rates and crew sizes.

-Historical as-built schedules, of course, tell us a lot about how we performed on a project but they don’t always represent the norm in terms of typical timelines and estimates.
+Historical as-built schedules, of course, tell us a lot about how we performed on a project, but they don’t always represent the norm in terms of typical timelines and estimates.
 The historical project in question may have incurred delays due to unforeseen risks or poorly defined scope, for example.

 To overcome this, we have developed a technique called Knowledge Cleansing enabling you to take your historical as-built schedules and load them into your knowledge library with the confidence that they will be used appropriately when making suggestions.

 So how do we do this?
-The tool carries out a cleansing technique that adjusts and normalizes the durations and costs associated with the historical information captured in the knowledge library.
+The program carries out a cleansing technique that adjusts and normalizes the durations and costs associated with the historical information captured in the knowledge library.
 The cleverness of this normalization is that you, as the owner of the knowledge, get to define what factors you want to consider as part of the normalization.